Navigate to the S-Sign Setup Page

 Prevent signers from using the text-to-signature feature.
 This will require them to draw their signature.

-Replace the S-Sign logo with your organization's logo throughout the signing process (including the S-Sign Consent screen and the S-Sign toolbar that appears at the top of the screen when users are signing a document).
+Use a custom logo.
+Replace the S-Sign logo with your organization's logo/branding throughout the signing process (including the S-Sign Consent screen and the S-Sign toolbar that appears at the top of the screen when users are signing a document).

 Specify the reply-to email address for all S-Sign emails.
 This field accepts any valid email address.
 If left blank, the reply-to email address for all S-Sign emails will be automatically set to the email of the user sending the request.